aguzmant103/geographicdiversity-org/README.md

 ### Frontend

 1. Clone the repo (or fork the repo to your account)
+2. Go to the frontend folder: `cd nextjs-clone`
-2. Install dependencies: `bundle install`
+3. Install dependencies: `npm install`
 3. Create a feature branch off of the latest version branch
-4. Start the local server: `bundle exec jekyll serve`
+4. Start the local server: `npm run dev`
-5. Go to <http://localhost:4000/> to view changes
+5. Go to <http://localhost:3000/> to view changes

-To build the site use `bundle exec jekyll build`.

 ### Backend